-Personal entertainment items such as electronics, toys, water guns, etc. are inappropriate for school and must remain at home.
-If these items are brought to school they will be confiscated, parent/guardian contacted and returned to the student at the end of the school day.
+Personal entertainment items such as electronics, toys, water guns, etc., are inappropriate for school and must remain at home.
+If these items are brought to school, they will be confiscated, the parent/guardian will be contacted, and the item(s) will be returned to the student at the end of the school day.